Personal

 Synchronized Motion:

-with one rotating clockwise and the other counterclockwise (or vice
+rotations, with one rotating clockwise and the other counterclockwise

 Reactive Force Generation: The combined and synchronized movements-the

-linear motor units in opposing directions-are engineered to generate
+entire linear motor units in opposing directions-are engineered

-an external medium.
-Instead, it is specifically exerted by the linear
+on an external medium.
+Instead, it is specifically exerted by the

-motor armatures onto their own stators.
-Since the stators are rigidly
+linear motor armatures onto their own stators.
+Since the stators

-attached to the vehicle body, this force is directly transferred to
+are rigidly attached to the vehicle body, this force is directly

-directed force is the propulsion of the vehicle in a forward direction.
+and directed force is the propulsion of the vehicle in a forward

 Key Innovation:

-"without a resting background help."
-This implies that the
+propulsion "without a resting background help."
+This implies

-system does not expel mass (like a rocket engine or jet engine), push
+that the system does not expel mass (like a rocket engine or jet

 For more details Contact : Leelananda Jayasuriya ✉leel6391@yahoo.com ☎Phone : 094 70 502 7697